Dictionaries¶

-Collections of key
+Collections of key-value pairs.

 my_empty_dict = {} # alternative: my_empty_dict = dict()